 The department will be accepting applications until November 30, 2023.

 Trent University is committed to creating a diverse and inclusive campus community.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.
-Preference will be given to candidates from underrepresented groups including women, Indigenous People (First Nations, Inuit and Métis), persons with disabilities, members of visible minorities or racialized groups and LGBTQ2+ people.
+Preference will be given to candidates from underrepresented groups including women, Indigenous People (First Nations, Inuit, and Métis), persons with disabilities, members of visible minorities or racialized groups and LGBTQ2+ people.

 Trent University offers accommodation for applicants with disabilities in its recruitment processes.
 If you require accommodation during the recruitment process or require an accessible version of a document/publication, please contact coisjobs@trentu.ca.